Else Højgaard

 Else Højgaard (18 April 1906-11 July 1979) was a Danish ballerina and an actress of stage and screen.
 Noted for a fiery temperament and edgy intensity, Højgaard premiered as a solo ballerina for George Balanchine in 1931 and was the primary dancer for Harald Lander until 1942.
 Højgaard later went on to a long career as a dramatic actress, performing and teaching at the Royal Danish Theatre.
 She performed in radio and television, and played supporting roles in several films including the dark drama Café Paradis (1950).
 Højgaard was awarded a knighthood in the Order of the Dannebrog in 1961 and promoted to Knight 1st Class in 1971.

 Ballet career

-Else Højgaard (née Andreasen) was born on 18 April 1906 on Bornholm, Denmark, the daughter of a civil attorney.
+Højgaard was born Else Andreasen on 18 April 1906 on Bornholm, Denmark, the daughter of a civil attorney.
 At the age of 12, Højgaard became a student at the Royal Danish Theatre ballet school in Copenhagen and graduated in 1929.
 She debuted in the role of Amelie in the 1928 production of Drømmebilleder and was chosen to perform the solo of Terpsichore in George Balanchine's 1931 staging of Apollon Musagete.
 Following that performance, Højgaard was a solo ballerina for the Royal Danish Ballet until her retirement from ballet performance in 1942.
 She was the primary dancer for Harald Lander's revival of the August Bournonville ballets.
 Known for a fiery temperament, she was noted for her highly dramatic and lyrical performances, lending a modern, anti-romantic presentation to her roles.